Introduction

 -

-Music garlic thrives in well-drained soil and benefits from good soil preparation before planting.
-Ensure the garlic is planted with enough space to grow, and manage scapes as they appear.
-Regular care will help achieve optimal growth and yield per acre.
+Music garlic thrives in well-drained soil with good drainage and benefits from good soil preparation before planting.
+Ensure the garlic is planted in full sun with enough space to grow, and manage scapes as they appear.
+Regular care will help achieve a high yield per acre.

 -